Vaishnaviramradha/allo-inventory/README.md

 - **Lazy expiry + cron** rather than a persistent background worker.
 A proper worker (BullMQ, pg_cron, or Temporal) would be more reliable, but adds infrastructure complexity.
 The hybrid approach is correct and cheap.

-- **Idempotency in Postgres** rather than Redis.
-Slightly slower lookup (1 DB query vs 1 Redis GET), but durable across cache flushes.
-For a real payments flow, durability matters more than a few milliseconds.

-- **Single stock row locking** rather than advisory locks. `SELECT FOR UPDATE` is simple and correct.
-For extremely hot SKUs (flash sales), advisory locks or a CRDT-style counter in Redis would scale better.

 - **No optimistic locking / retry UI.** If a user's reservation fails with 409, they see the error and must retry manually.
 A polished UI would auto-select the next-best warehouse.

 **With more time:**

-- Add real payment simulation (mock 3DS flow with a timer)
-- Add order history page per "user" (would need auth — NextAuth.js)
-- Add admin panel to view/manage all reservations and adjust stock
-- Add webhook support so downstream systems (shipping, ERP) are notified on confirm
-- Write integration tests for the concurrent reservation logic (e.g. using `Promise.all` to fire 10 simultaneous requests at the last unit)
 - Use Prisma migrations instead of `db push` for production schema evolution

 ---